My Quiet Kitchen

 If you use a measuring cup to scoop the oat flour straight out of a bag, you'll likely scoop up too much which will result in a dry bread.

 Store banana bread in an airtight container at room temperature for up to 2 days or refrigerated for up to 5 days.
-Can also be frozen.
+Freeze for up to 1 month.

 Estimated Nutrition (per serving)